facebook/react/docs/docs/refs-and-the-dom.md

 }
 ```

 You may not use the `ref` attribute on functional components because they don't have instances.
-You can, however, use the `ref` attribute inside the `render` function of a functional component:
+You can, however, use the `ref` attribute inside the functional component:

 ```javascript{2,3,6,13}
 function CustomTextInput(props) {